danielsularea/lily.work/_work/2018-02-21-ibm-care-advisor-for-breast.md

 ### Normal Reads

-However, we do not aim to replace the radiologist.
-We wish to take mundane, repetitive cases off the table so that:
+However, we neither want to nor claim we can replace the radiologist.
+Instead, we wish to take mundane, clearly normal cases off the table so that:
 - In the US, breast imaging specialists can focus on complex cases that take fuller advantage of their expertise
 - Globally, radiologists handle less studies overall